Direct summands of klt singularities: Pure images of klt type excellent schemes

 For a general Noetherian scheme $X$ of equal characteristic zero, we say $(X,\Delta)$ is \emph{formally of klt (resp. plt) type} if for all $x\in X$, the completion $A=\cO_{X,x}^\wedge$ is normal and $(\Spec(A),\Delta|_{\Spec(A)})$ is of klt (resp. plt) type.
 Here, for a prime divisor $P$ on $X$, $P|_{\Spec(A)}$ is the divisorial part of $P\times_X \Spec(A)$ and $\Delta|_{\Spec(A)}$ is defined by linearity.
 We note that $\Spec(A)$ is excellent and admits a dualizing complex since $A$ is complete.

-If $X$ is excellent and admits a dualizing complex, and $(X,\Delta)$ is of klt (resp. plt) type, then $(X,\Delta)$ is formally of klt (resp. plt) type (cf. \cite{Kol13}*{Proposition 2.15}).\footnote{Intuitively, the singularities of a local ring is always better than its completion by faithful flatness; however, the author does not know if a pair $(X,\Delta)$ being formally of klt (resp. plt) type implies $(X,\Delta)$ being of klt (resp. plt) type, even when $X$ is excellent and admits a dualizing complex.}
+If $X$ is excellent and admits a dualizing complex, and $(X,\Delta)$ is of klt (resp. plt) type, then $(X,\Delta)$ is formally of klt (resp. plt) type (cf. \cite{Kol13}*{Proposition 2.15}).
+The converse holds when $\Delta=0$ (resp. $\Delta$ is a prime divisor) by our Theorem \ref{thm:klt plt excellent}.\footnote{The author thanks Zhiyuan Chen for pointing this out to me.
+The author does not know if a general pair $(X,\Delta)$ being formally of klt (resp. plt) type implies $(X,\Delta)$ being of klt (resp. plt) type, even when $X$ is excellent and admits a dualizing complex. }

 Now, if $A\to B$ is a pure local map of Noetherian local rings, then by \cite{Fed83-complete}*{Proposition 1.3(5)} it is clear that $A^\wedge\to B^\wedge$ is pure.
 Let $P$ is a prime divisor on $\Spec(A)$ and let $Q$ (resp. $P^\wedge$, $Q^\wedge$) be the divisorial part of its scheme-theoretic pullback to $\Spec(B)$ (resp. $\Spec(A^\wedge)$, $\Spec(B^\wedge)$).
 If $(\Spec(B^\wedge),Q^\wedge)$ is of plt type, then $Q^\wedge$ must be a prime divisor, thus so is $P^\wedge$.
 Therefore Theorem \ref{thm:klt plt excellent} gives \begin{thm} Let $f:Y\to X$ be a pure morphism between Noetherian schemes of equal characteristic zero.
 Then the followings hold.